Assessing Comprehension Of Novels

 So number one, the very first thing that you need to do before you pick a book, before you start planning the book, before you do anything, is to determine the purpose.
 Why are you reading this book?
 What is it that you want the kids to be able to do or get out of this book?

 Now look at your novel activities.
-My advice to you start with the end in mind.
-If you’ve ever done planning by design I think is really brilliant.
+My advice to you is to start with the end in mind.
+If you’ve ever done planning by design I think it is really brilliant.

 So that’s what you want to do with the book.
-Like you want to say to yourself, what is it that kids should be able to do?
-Should they be able to make a plot line and an arc of the story?
+You want to say to yourself, what is it that kids should be able to do?
+Should they be able to make aplotlinee and an arc of the story?

 Should they be able to explain how events affect characters?
-Should they be able to talk about how characters interact with each other and the narrator affects what the story tells.
+Should they be able to talk about how characters interact with each other and how the narrator affects what the story tells?
 Think about all these things.

 Know Your Goals